Jamaat-e-Islami Pakistan: Pakistan

-JI opposed the Awami League East Pakistani separatist movement.
+JIP opposed the Awami League East Pakistani separatist movement.
 Islami Jamiat-e-Talaba organised the Al-Badar to fight the Mukti Bahini (Bengali liberation forces).
-In 1971, during the Bangladesh liberation war, JI members may have collaborated with the Pakistani army.
+In 1971, during the Bangladesh liberation war, JIP members may have collaborated with the Pakistani army.

 In 1968, Maulana Maududi took leave from Emarat of the Jamaat and Maulana Naeem Siddiqui became the Ameer of Jamat e Islami for one year.
 In 1969, Maulana took Charge of the Jamaat again.
 In 1972, Maududi resigned citing poor health, and Maulana Naeem Siddiqui refused to become the Ameer of the Jamaat due to his research activities.
-Thus, in October 1972, the Majlis-e-Shoura (council) elected Mian Tufail Mohammad (1914–2009) as the new leader of JI.
+Thus, in October 1972, the Majlis-e-Shoura (council) elected Mian Tufail Mohammad (1914–2009) as the new leader of JIP.
 Naeeem Siddiqui was chosen as the general secretary.